SagiriIkeda/yunaforseyfert/README.md

     watcher.onChange((options) => {
       msg.edit({ content: options.text });
     });

     // others optionally events
     watcher.onStop((reason) => {
       ctx.write({ content: `watcher stopped by reason: ${reason}` });
     })

-    // when there was an error when parsing options watcher.onOptionsError((error) => console.log({ error }))
+    watcher.onOptionsError((error) => console.log({ error }))

-    /**
-     * when the user has removed or used an unrecognized prefix, or changed the command he was using.
-     * reason can be: "UnspecifiedPrefix" | "CommandChanged" */
     watcher.onUsageError((reason) => console.log({ reason }))

     // to stop a watcher use